General relativistic simulations of collapsing binary neutron star mergers with Monte-Carlo neutrino transport

 The vertical structure of the post-merger remnant $2\,{\rm ms}$ after formation of a black hole is shown on Fig.~\ref{fig:CollapseVert} for the most asymmetric binaries SFHo-178-106 and LS220-178-106.
 We see that most of the matter remains close to the equatorial plane, with no significant matter outflows in the polar regions.
 The system is beginning to form a moderately thick accretion disk, and remains extremely neutron rich in its densest region ($Y_e\lesssim 0.1$).
-The hotter disk corona has noticeably higher electron fraction ($Y_e\sim 0.25$), but remains much more neutron rich than in binary neutron star mergers producing hot, shocked polar ejecta~\cite{Wanajo2014}.
-The system using the LS220 equation of state has a visibly less neutron-rich corona, but overall the two simulations remain very similar to each other despite the different choice of equation of state.
-The more obvious differences in the polar regions are only due to the fact that we do not have enough matter there for the evolution of $Y_e$ to be reliable, especially in the presence of noise due the Monte-Carlo radiation transport algorithm.
+The hotter disk corona has noticeably higher electron fraction ($Y_e\gtrsim 0.25$), especially for the LS220-178-106 configuration.
+Fig.~\ref{fig:CollapseVert10ms} shows a vertical slice through the same simulations $10\,{\rm ms}$ post-merger.
+By then, the disk has expanded to $\sim 50\,{\rm km}$ radius, with temperatures of a few MeV everywhere and continued accretion from the cold tidal tail (on the left of the figure).
+The innermost, hotter regions of the disk protonize to $Y_e\sim 0.2$ due to preferential emission of $\bar \nu_e$, while the rest of the disk remains more neutron rich.
+The polar regions are slightly more neutron rich than just after merger, presumably due to both mixing with neutron-rich material and absorption of $\bar\nu_e$, but they still have $Y_e\gtrsim 0.25$.
+The LS220-178-106 case shows a weak disk wind ($\sim 2\times 10^{-4}M_\odot$ of unbound material at that time, with $\langle Y_e\rangle =0.22$), while the SFHo-178-106 has no such features.
+While we do not continue the simulation beyond $10\,{\rm ms}$ with the numerical methods used in this manuscript, these late snapshots provide us with useful initial conditions for longer post-merger evolution of these systems.
+At the end of the evolution, both systems have $\sim 0.10M_\odot$ of bound material remaining.
+Without viscosity, the remnant mass is $\sim 0.01M_\odot$ higher, but its average temperature is only $0.1\,{\rm MeV}$ higher ($2.6{\,\rm MeV}$ vs $2.5\,{\rm MeV}$) than when viscosity is included.
+The lack of temperature change is likely due to the self-regulating nature of the properties of the post-merger remnant: additional heating or cooling modifies the compactness of the disk, but not its temperature.
+A similar effect has been observed when including or ignoring neutrino cooling~\cite{Deaton2013}.